SQL Search: Behavior and Usage Overview

 Note

-NCache allows to search and delete data in cache using SQL-like query syntax.
+NCache allows searching and deleting data in a cache using SQL-like query syntax.

 NCache provides the flexibility to retrieve projections, the whole object, the cache keys only, or the key-value pair itself based on your requirement.
 Moreover, NCache also supports the basic query operators, logical operators, and aggregate functions provided by SQL.